Site Announcement

 Long-term Land Use

 Safety is our top priority.
 Deep Fission’s reactor is placed deep underground, where the surrounding geology provides natural containment and protection.
 This design aims to reduce risk and minimize any impact on the surface.
-In addition, the project will follow strict safety standards, environmental policies, and oversight from the Department of Energy, the Kansas Department of Health and Environment, and other relevant agencies.
+In addition, the project will follow strict safety standards and environmental policies.
+The Department of Energy, the Kansas Department of Health and Environment, and other relevant agencies will oversee the construction of Deep Fission's first Gravity Nuclear Reactor, and the Nuclear Regulatory Commission will observe, support, and maintain awareness.

 Cultural Rationale & Public Acceptance